thedonutfactory/donut/README.md

 }
 ```

-Compile the donut source file into intermediate bytecode (`foo.cipher`):
+2. Compile the donut source file into intermediate bytecode (`foo.cipher`):

 `donutbox compile foo.donut`

-Create a transaction to execute against the 0th function, with inputs 234 and 100, outputting to a file called `in.txn`
+3. Create a transaction to execute against the 0th function (`addTwoNumbers`), with inputs 234 and 100, outputting to a file called `in.txn`

 `donutbox txn foo.cipher -n 0 -i 234,100 -o in.txn`

-Execute the transaction against compiled bytecode:
+4. Execute the transaction against compiled bytecode:

 `donutbox exec in.txn foo.cipher`